 Thanks to modern technology, you have many choices to help improve your smile.
 One option is dental veneers.
 Some people feel nervous and ask, “do veneers hurt?”

-Continue reading to learn more about what veneers are, how they’re applied, and what the procedure feels like.
+Please continue reading to learn more about the veneer process, how they’re applied, and what the procedure feels like.

 Why Do People Get Veneers?

 Dental veneers help fix problems with tooth spacing, crooked teeth, and discolored teeth.
-They are a thin shell that the dentist places on your front teeth to give the look you want.
+They are thin shells that the dentist places on your front teeth to give the look you want.